Cleveland Workers’ Compensation Lawyer

 • You have not received payment.
 Workers’ compensation is supposed to bridge the financial gap when you are unable to work.
 If that has not happened, you need to involve an attorney.

 • An insurance company’s lawyer has asked you for a statement.
 Insurance companies always want to avoid paying if they can, and one way they do that is by getting you on record and then using your own statement against you.
-An attorney will prevent them from twisting your words.
+A Cleveland workers’ compensation attorney will prevent them from twisting your words.

 • You have opted to represent yourself in a lawsuit, and someone is trying to exploit your lack of legal knowledge.
 Lawsuits are challenging, and people with expertise will try to take advantage of you if they sense that you do not have legal experience.
 Having your own attorney will prevent simple errors that could undermine your case.